SPED 501. Seminar and Mentoring I.1 Credit.

 SPED 570.
 Special Education Law.3 Credits.

 This course focuses on current and relevant federal and state legislation in the field of special education.
 Special attention is paid to the interplay of services and protections provided by IDEA, Section 504 of the Rehabilitation Act, and the Americans with Disabilities Act (ADA).
-In addition, candidates examine the materials to understand the Every Student Success Act (ESSA) that was recently signed into law.
-Candidates learn how the law affects the planning and delivery of services to children, adolescents and adults with special needs from birth through adulthood.
+In addition, candidates examine the materials to understand Every Student Success Act (ESSA) that was recently signed into law.
+Candidates learn how the law affects the planning and delivery of services to children, adolescents, and adults with special needs from birth through adulthood.
 Candidates learn to interpret case law as well as statutes and other legal memoranda that apply to the rights and protections afforded to people with special needs.
+Admission to SPED program is required.
+This is a 7-week course.

 Offered: Every year, Fall and Spring